aimms/how-to/C_Language/187-convert-string-to-number.rst

  !of 'a' can't be computed
  myParameter := val(myElementParameter) ;

-To ensure the execution is not halted when the string or element you are trying to convert does not represent a number (like the last case in the above example), you can make use of the error handling functions introduced with AIMMS 3.10.
+To ensure the execution is not halted when the string or element you are trying to convert does not represent a number (like the last case in the above example), you can use `error handling functions <https://download.aimms.com/aimms/download/manuals/AIMMS_func.pdf>`_.

-Note that if you make your set a subset of the predefined set Integers you don't have to use the val function for conversion, but you can directly use an index or an element parameter of this set as a number.
+Note that if you make your set a subset of the predefined set ``Integers`` you don't have to use the ``val`` function for conversion, but you can directly use an index or an element parameter of this set as a number.